TeoSkondras/optimal-vs-heuristics-vrp/README.md

 - Notebooks rename and normalize CSV columns (e.g., `runtime` → `time_to_best`, `objective` → `cost`) and create an `instance_name` column.
 - The analysis computes percentage gap to optimal per instance and aggregates results by algorithm.
 - Color palettes and algorithm ordering are defined inside the notebooks for plotting.

-Contributions, issues or corrections to expected input paths are welcome via edits to the notebooks or this README.